pooya-mohammadi/deep_utils/README.md

 </div>

-This repository contains the most frequently used deep learning models and functions. **Deep_Utils** is still under heavy development, so please remember that many things may change.
-Please install the latest version using pypi.
+This repository contains the most frequently used deep learning models and functions. **Deep_Utils** is still under heavy development, so take into consideration that many features may change in the future.
+Install the latest version using pypi.

 ## Table of contents